luizcalazans16/expression-evaluator/README.md

 La Salle University project for Compilers course.
-In this project, we aim to create math expressions evaluator to handle the following operations.
+In this project, we aim to create math expressions evaluator to handle some math operations.

 ## Supported operations: